vipulnaik/diet-exercise-health/notes/health-profile.md

 walking.
 When time was scarcer, I would tend to use BART at distances of 30 minutes or more; now the threshold is about 45 minutes and in some cases even higher.
-In particular, in practice pretty much anything that can be done in Berkeley or in areas border Berkeley (such as North Oakland or Emeryville) I would do by walking.
+In particular, in practice pretty much anything that can be done in Berkeley or in areas bordering Berkeley (such as North Oakland or Emeryville) I would do by walking.

 ### Low-stress job